alawryaguila/multi-view-AE/docs/source/developer_info/contributions.rst

 How to contribute
 =================

-Contributions to the ``multiviewAE`` library are welcome and greatly appreciated!
+Contributions to the ``multi-view-AE`` library are welcome and greatly appreciated!
 Here are some ways you can contribute:

 Reporting a bug
 ---------------